awaisaziz/LLM_Text2SQL_Query/README.md

 1. Load `dev.json`/`tables.json` to obtain questions and schema metadata for retrieval and schema formatting.
 2. Call `text2sql/generation/rag_pipeline.py` to embed candidate questions and retrieve the top-`k` examples for each target question.
 3. Build a chain-of-thought prompt with `text2sql/prompt/prompt_builder.py`.
-4. Generate `n` SQL candidates with the configured provider (DeepSeek, ChatGPT, or OpenRouter-compatible models).
+4. Generate `n` SQL candidates with the configured provider (DeepSeek, ChatGPT models).
 5. Execute candidates and perform majority voting in `text2sql/generation/execution.py` to pick the final SQL string.

 The pipeline uses sentence-transformers for embeddings, scikit-learn for cosine similarity, SQLite for execution, and the configured chat provider for generation.
 Provider/model defaults come from `default_provider` and `default_model`.